ralna/spral/doc/Fortran/ssmfe.rst

    :p real sigma [in]: Shift value :math:`sigma`.
    :p integer left [in]: Number of left eigenpairs to find.
    :p integer right [in]: Number of right eigenpairs to find.
    :p integer mep [in]: Number of working eigenpairs.
-See [method] section for
-      guidance on selecting a good value.
+      See :ref:`method section <method>` for guidance on selecting a good value.
 Must be at least `left+right`.
    :p real lambda (mep) [inout]: Current eigenvalue estimates in ascending
       order.
    :p integer n [in]: Size of matrix :math:`A`.